 As someone who has hiked both the W and the O Circuit, I’ve been through the process of making Torres del Paine camping reservations.
 I’ve also been confused by the fact that there are not one, not two but three companies through whom you potentially have to book for hiking either of the two routes.

 Unfortunately, to complicate matters even more, the camping spots in Torres del Paine get booked up very, very fast.
-Reservations for the 2023/2024 season are now open.
+Reservations for the 2024/2025 season are partially open.

 Visitors are starting to make reservations earlier and earlier each year, meaning less availability for those starting the process later in the year.
 As a result, the whole process can feel very, very frustrating.